 5. Go Back To Basics To Avoid Frustration

-For some toddlers, there are so many new skills being learnt that sometimes it all gets too much.
+For some toddlers, there are so many new skills being learned that sometimes it all gets too much.

 If you notice a change in your little one’s body language and see that they’re becoming frustrated with a particular skill that they are trying to perfect… it may be time to remove that particular toy for a while and replace it with one less challenging.